amberIS01/ai_bharat/HANDOVER.md

 exactly what's built, what's pending, how to run it, how to record the demo, and where every file lives.

-> CLAUDE.md hard rule: **Sahil writes the narration himself.** He
+> **Sahil writes the narration himself.** He defends it on stage in
-> defends it on stage in front of IAS officers and VCs.
-Speaker notes,
+> front of IAS officers and VCs.
+Speaker notes, verbatim sentences, and
-> verbatim sentences, and what-to-say belong to him alone.
-This doc
+> what-to-say belong to him alone.
+This doc only gives you the
-> only gives you the *structural* artifacts — the slide skeleton, the
+> *structural* artifacts — the slide skeleton, the shot list, the
-> shot list, the recovery checklist, the reference numbers.
+> recovery checklist, the reference numbers.

 ---